April 1, 2019

 Because you receive credit for already completing your liberal arts requirements, second-degree BSN programs usually take two academic years or less to complete.
 Accelerated BSNs, a variation of the second-degree BSN, move even quicker—from 12 to 20 months.
 The 16-month Marian University ABSN program, for example, comprises online coursework, on-site skills and simulation labs and clinicals at St. Vincent in Indianapolis and Saint Thomas Health in Nashville.

 If you’re a working nurse, a popular degree option is the RN to BSN, which allows you to enter a BSN program after already having completed a diploma or associate degree program.
 It’s a great route for those who want to advance their careers without having to take time off work to pursue a full-time BSN program.
-Many working nurses can complete RN to BSN programs, including Marian’s online RN to BSN program offered through Marian Adult Programs, in approximately two years.
+Many working nurses can complete RN to BSN programs, including Marian’s online RN to BSN track offered through Marian Adult Programs, in approximately two years.

 Master of Science in Nursing

 BSN-educated nurses who want to pursue a specialized track or management position may consider working toward a Master of Science in Nursing (MSN).
 Such programs typically involve one to two years of additional coursework.
-For example, students can earn their MSN degree in two years through the Marian University master’s in nursing education program.

 An MSN is a job requirement to become an advanced practice nurse (APN or APRN), who generally has more clinical authority and autonomy than BSN-educated RNs.
 You also need a specialized master’s degree for many mid-level provider positions, such as nurse educator.